sschoener/sschoener.github.io/_posts/2018-07-15-single-responsibility.md

 First, parts of your codebase will essentially become read-only: They solve specific, well-defined problems that are independent of changing requirements and hence need to be changed.

 Secondly, single responsibility makes reacting to changing requirements much easier: Ideally, your business logic is just glue code and you only have to plug your smaller problem solutions together in a new way.

-{% capture comment %}

----

-## Granularity
-One part of single responsibility is divide-and-conquer: Break things down into smaller problems that are meaningful by themselves, solve them, and combine the solutions to solve the actual problem.
-I found that some people find it hard to identify the smaller problems and while I do not believe that I know how to fix that, here are some things to make it easier:

- * Do not be afraid to write functions, type or packages that are very short or simple; especially for functions there is no *too short*[^short],
- * Try to take a bottom-up approach instead of a top-down approach;

-[^short]: Usually the compiler will inline small functions anyway and if your language has proper support for value-semantics as in C++, classes can be quite cheap, too.
-Of course, profile it and ignore my advice if you have reason to think that this is causing you issues.
-As an interesting side note, the design of languages like C# punishes single responsibility on a type-level because  class-type fields will always cost you a dereference and a potential cache miss.

-{% endcapture %}